-The SCORE Property Program's Total Insured Values increased from \$385,043,372 to \$416,139,768 in FY 23/24 as a result of trending the insured values of members' Real and Personal Property to ensure that locations are appropriately valued.
-The overall rate for property increased from \$0.34 per \$100 of value for FY 22/23 to \$0.45 per \$100 of value for FY 23/24, due to increasing losses in the property program.
+The SCORE Property Program's Total Insured Values increased from \$416,139,768 to \$438,810,133 in FY 24/25 in part due to trending the values 5% to keep up with inflation impacting construction costs.
+The overall rate for property stayed steady at \$0.45 per \$100 of value, welcome relief from the recent increases.

 Members recently created and will continue to fund a Property Banking Layer for covered claims between \$1,000 and \$25,000, the deductible for most APIP claims.
-Property Appraisals of buildings will be considered in 2023 and values have been updated.
-Due to extreme weather events internationally and wildfire exposure in California, the market is seeing raising rates and underwriters are requiring more detailed information.
+Property Appraisals will be conducted in 2024 and values will be updated for FY 25/26.
+With continuing pressure on the property market due to extreme weather events and wildfire exposure in California, underwriters are requiring more detailed information, and updated appraisals help to improve SCORE's marketability.